 - Co-curriculars: ETAs may lead the English Language Society at their school or may organize and participate in other activities that interest their students.
-Many ETAs have special skills such as cooking, athletic ability, musical and artistic talent, or Scouting experience that they can apply to create or lead co-curriculars at their school.
+ETAs use creative measures such as cooking, athletic ability, musical and artistic talent, or Scouting experience that they can apply to create or lead co-curriculars at their school.

 - English Camps: Special camps are organized throughout the year to promote English use and provide enrichment for students.
-These camps may have specific themes – ETAs have led camps with a photography theme or environmental focus.
 ETA camps are often collaborative projects between ETA schools and can involve ETAs, students, teachers and staff from multiple schools.

 The program began in 2006 following the an agreement between the U.S. Ambassador to Malaysia, James Keith and Terengganu Chief Minister, Dato’ Idris Jusoh.
 The ETA program was a collaborative effort between Yayasan Terengganu, Public Affairs section of the U.S. Embassy and MACEE.
 It was pioneered by 10 Fulbright ETAs who had just graduated from UC Berkeley, Stanford, Ball State, San Diego State, Pitzer, Ohio, Penn State, Davidson, Anderson and GWU.
 ETAs were placed exclusively in the state of Terengganu from 2006-2011.